Akuli/jou/doc/keywords.md

 ## `sizeof`

+Computes size of object as `int`

-TODO: not documented yet, sorry :(
+TODO: not documented properly yet, sorry :(

 ## `True`